-Application of the unit This unit requires the operator to plan work, conduct routine checks, conduct hoist operations and shut down and secure a hoist.
+Application of the unit This unit requires the operator to plan work, conduct routine checks, check controls and operation, conduct hoist operation and shut down and secure hoist.
 This unit is based on the requirements of the National Standard for Licensing Persons Performing High Risk Work.
 This unit in its current form meets state and territory licensing requirements.
-Any alteration will result in a unit, which is not acceptable to regulators for the purpose of licensing.
+Any alteration will result in a unit which is not acceptable to regulators for the purpose of licensing.